facebook/react-native-website/website/versioned_docs/version-0.5/improvingux.md

 ## Configure text inputs

-Entering text on touch phone is a challange - small screen, software keyboard.
+Entering text on touch phone is a challenge - small screen, software keyboard.
 But based on what kind of data you need, you can make it easier by properly configuring the text inputs:

 * Focus the first field automatically
 * Use placeholder text as an example of expected data format